inab-certh/MIE2026-Knowledge-Graph-for-Drug-Safety/README.md

 ### Pipeline Design

-Our pipeline implements four extraction rules applied to any drug:

-**Step 1: DrugBank Extraction**
-Input: DrugBank identifier (e.g., DB00331)
-Extract: All protein targets
-Data: Gene symbol, UniProt ID, action type (inhibitor/activator/modulator)

-**Step 2: Reactome Extraction**
-Input: ChEBI identifier (e.g., CHEBI:6801)
-Extract: All biochemical reactions
-Data: Reaction identifiers (R-HSA-*), pathway associations

-**Step 3: SIDER Extraction**
-Input: PubChem identifier (e.g., 4091)
-Extract: Top 5 adverse reactions ranked by frequency
-Data: ADR names, incidence rates, placebo comparisons

-**Step 4: Identifier Mapping**
-Maintain: Cross-database identifier table
-Link: DrugBank, ChEBI, PubChem, ATC codes
+The pipeline applies four extraction steps to any target drug.
+First, all protein targets are retrieved from DrugBank using the drug's DrugBank identifier (gene symbol, UniProt ID, action type).
+Second, biochemical reactions are extracted from Reactome via the drug's ChEBI identifier, capturing reaction IDs and pathway associations.
+Third, the top five adverse reactions by incidence frequency are retrieved from SIDER using the PubChem identifier, including placebo-controlled rates where available.
+Finally, a cross-database identifier table is maintained to link DrugBank, ChEBI, PubChem, and ATC codes throughout.

-Note: This proof-of-concept employed manual extraction via database web interfaces.
-Automated extraction using database APIs is planned as future work.
+For this proof-of-concept, all steps were executed manually via database web interfaces.
+Automation is planned as future work.

 ---